We are facilitators, strategists, and collaborative leaders who help groups design, build, and implement shared solutions to complex challenges.

 Maya is a consensus building professional with 15 years of experience designing and facilitating collaborative, multi-stakeholder initiatives across a wide variety of natural resource, environmental, and public health issues in the U.S. and globally.
 She guides processes and dialogues that navigate complex and technical questions, bridge cultural divides, engage diverse perspectives, and deliver impactful results.
 Maya's facilitation, strategic approach, and subject matter expertise empower people to reach durable solutions.

-Maya has led collaborative processes with civil society, communities, Tribal nations, governments, and the private sector, including during her time at RESOLVE.
+Maya has led collaborative processes with civil society, communities, Tribal nations, governments, and the private sector — experience she honed over more than a decade with the nonprofit RESOLVE.
 Results include consensus recommendations regarding adaptive management species recovery actions on the Missouri River; a working group to explore and advance shared positions on carbon dioxide removal; state action plans to address PFAS in private drinking wells and biosolids; state crisis standards of care guidelines reflecting community input; official observer appointments to the Climate Investment Funds and Forest Carbon Partnership Facility; and a framework for comparing the environmental impacts of deep sea mining and terrestrial mining.
 Maya also served for three years as a Peace Corps Volunteer in Fiji, where she organized a local environmental committee, managed community-based marine conservation projects, and facilitated project management trainings.
 She holds a B.S. in Environmental Science & Policy from University of Maryland, and a Master of Environmental Management from Yale School of the Environment.

 When she’s not at her desk, you can find Maya in the garden, walking the trails of Vashon Island, volunteering with the local nature center, or in the studio working on ceramics.
 Maya is based in Washington State.